 When discussing their feeding schedule with Discovery News in 2011, she said, "They get fish every day, a bucket of fruit, a bucket of dry dog food...
 Their favorite thing is blueberry bagels."
 And to assure her neighbors she's not doing anything weird with the baked goods, she buys the bagels at different stores in her area.

-According to Lynn-Pfeifer, when the Bigfoots aren't chomping down on blueberry bagels and dry dog food, they're goofing around and pulling pranks.
-She said that they like to crawl around in her home's crawl space, knock on the walls, and braid her pony's hair.
+According to Lynn-Pfeifer, when the Bigfoots aren't chomping on blueberry bagels and dry dog food, they're goofing around and pulling pranks.
+She said they like to poke around in her home's crawl space, knock on walls, and braid her pony's hair.

-Lynn-Pfeifer has taken her findings across the Pacific to discuss her story with other Bigfoot believers in Russia.
+Lynn-Pfeifer has taken her findings to Russia to discuss her story with other Bigfoot believers.
 She attended a gathering in the Kemerovo region where she met Igor Burtsev, a researcher in the Russian cryptozoological world.
-Burtsev believes that he's found evidence of a Yeti-like creature in Russia.
+Burtsev believes he's found evidence of a Yeti-like creature in Russia.

 After hearing Lynn-Pfeifer's story, he visited her in Michigan.
 Though he didn't see any Bigfoots while he was at her home, he still believes her 100% based on the evidence she's collected.